-To foster a love of learning, curiosity and community engagement by connecting curriculum learning and skill development
+Our goal at Western is to foster a love of learning, nurture curiosity and promote community engagement by connecting curriculum learning and skill development

-- Enhanced Project Based Learning
+- Project Based Learning

 - Specialized Programming

 Subject courses at WTCS prepare students for all post-secondary pathways they wish to explore: University, College, Apprenticeship and the Workplace.

 Academic Life Beyond Western

 The diversity of programming engages today’s learners and prepares students for success in secondary school and beyond.
 Students emerge with 21st Century transferable skills and the knowledge to become life long learners.

 STEAM is Science, Technology, Engineering, Art & Mathematics, and Western is one of the leading examples of STEAM education in action.
 In addition to offering all the Science and Math courses that TDSB schools provide, Western has specialized program areas and courses like Engineering Robotics, The Design Studio and eleven strands of Technological & Arts Education that add valuable real-life practical experiences to all students’ academic studies, preparing them for a world where STEAM is an ever-increasing priority.
 Whether students are destined for University, College, an Apprenticeship, or the Workplace, Western allows students to experience the hands-on application of their knowledge right in high school, before they have to make the intellectual, financial, and emotional commitment to postsecondary studies and careers.

 Opportunities for academic, social and personal enrichment will be provided to all Western students through their courses, SHSMs and extracurricular activities.